modular-rest/modular-rest/docs/server-client/utility/router.md

 ## Auth Middleware
 Authentication middleware that checks for a valid token in the Authorization header of incoming requests.
+In case of an invalid token, it returns a 401 Unauthorized response.
+In case of a valid token, it adds the user object to the context object `ctx.state.user`.

 | Argument | Description                                        |
 | -------- | -------------------------------------------------- |